SAP-samples/teched2025-DT261/exercises/ex03/README.md

 ### Exercise 3.4 - Extend the projection BDEF

-In order to make the action visible an appropriate `use action` statement has to added to the projection level of the BDEF of the extensible root BO.
+In order to make the action visible an appropriate `use action` statement has to be added to the projection layer of the BDEF of the extensible root BO.

 1. Right click on the projection behavior definition `ZDT261C_ShopTP_###` within the package `ZDT261_###` and select **New Behavior Extension**